Omena0/TrackPack/README.md

     resource-pack-sha1=3296e8bdd30b4f7cffd11c780a1dc70da2948e71
     ```

-5. Run this command in the background to open an http server for serving resource packs.
+5. Run this command in the background to open an HTTP server to serve resource packs.
     `py -m http.server 8000 -d ./http_pack_server`

-6. Run `runServer` task again.
-You can connect to the server at `localhost`.
+6. Run the `runServer` task again.
+You can now connect to the server at `localhost`.

 ## Technical Details

-### Tracking players
+### Tracking Players

-The minecraft client caches downloaded server resource packs in `.minecraft/downloads` folder.
-This folder, however, is shared between different accounts, making this exploit valuable.
+The Mminecraft client caches downloaded server resource packs in the `.minecraft/downloads` folder.
+This folder, however, is shared between different accounts, making this exploit possible.

-`.minecraft/downloads/log.json` actually captures the essences of the exploit quite well.
+`.minecraft/downloads/log.json` actually captures the essence of the exploit quite well.
 So I am not going to do much explaining.
 ```json lines
 // This is a simplified version of .minecraft/downloads/log.json.
 // I have annotated certain events for clarification.